aws-solutions/media-services-application-mapper/INSTALL.md

 #### Input Parameters

 1. Provide a stack name
-2. Provide an alternate bucket base name (leave at `rodeolabz` unless you are installing custom builds)
+1. Provide an alternate bucket base name (leave at `rodeolabz` unless you are installing custom builds)
+1. Provide the ARN for the Events IAM role created by the IAM Resources template
-2. Paste the requested table names generated from the DynamoDB stack
+1. Paste the requested table names generated from the DynamoDB stack
-3. Specify the region of the DynamoDB stack (such as us-west-2, us-east-1, or eu-west-1, for example)
+1. Specify the region of the DynamoDB stack (such as us-west-2, us-east-1, or eu-west-1, for example)
-4. Specify the time-to-live in seconds all recorded events; see the examples next to the input
+1. Specify the time-to-live in seconds all recorded events; see the examples next to the input

 #### Outputs